jcla27/Pomodoro/doc/user's_manual.md

 It aims to provide a simple and intuitive user interface that allows users to start, pause, and reset the timer according to the predefined intervals.

+Note:
+You can use the website only when you register an account and log in.
+Creating an account will allow you to save your to-do lists and use other features for future reference.

 **2. Functionality:**

 - Registration: Users can create a new account by providing their full name, email address, and password.